aura-nw/docs/docs/product/aurascan/getting-started/connect_your_wallet.md

 ![Connect C98 browser](/img/aurascan/C98_in_app_browser.png)

-When you are successful connecting your wallet, you can see your account details information, stake and vote on proposals of the network.
+When you successfully connect your wallet, you will see your account details on Aurascan, you can then stake and vote on proposals of the network.